|

 led many to see in the Flood not just a battle between God and the sea, but

-also between God and the dinosaurs.
+also between God and the dragons or dinosaurs.

 In